timvideos/HDMI2USB-fx2-firmware/README.md

 such as the [Numato Opsis](https://opsis.hdmi2usb.tv) and the Digilent Atlys boards.

-Firmware is generally compiled with [SDDC 3.6]() and the sdas8051 assembler.
-Older versions *might* work but have been known to generate incorrect firmware.
+Firmware uses [libfx2](https://github.com/whitequark/libfx2), which fx2tool to load and flash firmware.
+It is compiled with SDCC version 3.9, but other versions may work.

 ## [microload](./microload)